Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Experiment

 \subsubsection{Designs of Edge Type in GNNs}

-In order to explore the effect of edge weight in GNNs on model performance, we set two edge types for model, \textit{Weighted} and \textit{Vanilla}. \textit{Weighted} retains the weights of edges in the three graphs, that is, the three graphs before binaryzation, while \textit{Vanilla} only uses the adjacency relationship of the three graphs to learn node embedding.
+In order to explore the effect of edge weight in GNNs on the model performance, we set two edge types for model, \textit{Weighted} and \textit{Vanilla}. \textit{Weighted} retains the weights of edges in the three graphs, that is, the three graphs before binarization, while \textit{Vanilla} only uses the adjacency relationship of the three graphs to learn node embedding.
 We list their performance in Table~\ref{tab:ablation_edge}.

-It can be seen from the results that \textit{Vanilla} is better than \textit{Weighted} on almost all metrics of the four datasets, especially on the \textit{Distance} metric of the Moscow and Singapore dataset, the improvement reaches 39.51\% and 36.73\%, respectively.
-The reasons for the result may be as follows.
-Firstly, \textit{Vanilla} are simpler to implement, while \textit{Weighted} increases the training time and degrades the performance.
-Secondly, \textit{Weighted} edges may assign significant weights to noisy or irrelevant features, leading to reduced model performance.
-In contrast, \textit{Vanilla} only consider the presence or absence of an edge, which can be more resilient to noise.
+It can be seen from the results that \textit{Vanilla} is better than \textit{Weighted} on almost all metrics of the four datasets, especially on the \textit{Distance} metric of the Moscow and Singapore dataset, the improvement reaches 31.07\% and 28.57\% , respectively.
+The reason for the observed result is that the original graph structure may not be optimal or informative~\cite{wu2022nodeformer, zhou2023opengsl}.
+Firstly, \textit{Weighted} edges may introduce additional noise or bias during the learning process, leading to suboptimal or inaccurate models.
+Secondly, \textit{Vanilla} edges can simplify the learning process and yield a more robust and generalizable representation, thereby improving the performance on the human mobility simulation task.

 The six metrics can be classified into three categories based on the level of improvement they show when comparing the \textit{Vanilla} graph to the \textit{Weighted} graph.
-Distance-based metrics (i.e. \textit{Distance} and \textit{Radius}) exhibit the highest improvement, whereas time-dependent metrics (i.e. \textit{duration} and \textit{dailyloc}) show the least improvement.
-Preference-based metrics (i.e. \textit{G-rank} and \textit{I-rank}) show moderate improvements.
-The underlying reason lies in the fact that our proposed multi-channel graphs explicitly encode the distance and user preferences of locations, while lack the time-dependent constraints.
-Additionally, the long-tailed distribution of the \textit{Weighted} version might exaggerate the uneven distribution of location frequencies.
+Distance-based metrics (i.e. \textit{Distance} and \textit{Radius}) exhibit the highest improvement, whereas preference-based metrics (i.e. \textit{G-rank} and \textit{I-rank}) show the least improvement.
+Time-dependent metrics (i.e. \textit{Duration} and \textit{Dailyloc}) showcase moderate improvements.
+The underlying reason lies in the fact that our proposed multi-channel graphs explicitly encode the distance and temporal transitions among locations, while lacking user preference constraints.
+Additionally, the long-tailed distribution of the \textit{Weighted} version might exacerbate the uneven distribution of location frequencies.